Richard Foster (abolitionist): Activism

 After college, Foster moved to Illinois and then to Iowa and taught in schools for African Americans.
 In 1856, he joined abolitionist John Brown in a series of attacks on proslavery settlements in Kansas known as Bleeding Kansas.
 Foster later moved to Nebraska and in 1862 enlisted in the 1st Regiment Nebraska Volunteer Infantry to fight in the American Civil War (1861–1865).
 After African-American soldiers were authorized to join the Union Army in 1863, Foster volunteered to serve as an officer for a black regiment.
 He was commissioned a first lieutenant and joined the 1st Missouri Regiment of Colored Infantry (later redesignated as the 62nd Regiment of U.S. Colored Troops).
 While an officer, Foster led in the education of the soldiers, many of whom were former slaves.
-The regiment was stationed in Louisiana and Texas and took part in the Battle of Palmetto Ranch.
+The regiment was stationed in Louisiana and Texas and took part in the Battle of Palmito Ranch.
 It also saw numerous casualties due to disease.
 Foster was mustered out in January 1866.